 - Massachusetts Clean Energy Center (MassCEC): manages the Renewable Energy Trust Fund for the Commonwealth.
 Among its residential programs are:

-- Clean Heating and Cooling: including modern wood heating, Whole Home Air-Source Heat Pump Pilot, wood-stove change out, solar and more.
+- Clean Heating and Cooling: including modern wood heating, Whole Home Air-Source Heat Pump Pilot, , solar (including solar hot water systems) and more.

 - Solar Programs including Mass Solar Loan and Solarize Mass.
-The CEC also publishes a Homeowners Guide to Solar that helps consumers understand financing involved in solar installation and general information page About Solar
+The CEC also publishes a Homeowners Guide to Solar that helps consumers understand financing involved in solar installation and general information page About Solar, information also available for Landlords on same page.

 The following energy programs are also available in Massachusetts